wannier-berri/wannier-berri/docs/source/docs/system.rst

 From Wannier functions
 -----------------------------

-Wanierisation inside WannierBerri
+Wannierisation inside WannierBerri
 +++++++++++++++++++++++++++++++++++

-Now WannierBerri can construct wannier functions on its own.see :ref:`sec-wannierisation`
+Now WannierBerri can construct Wannier functions on its own.
+See :ref:`sec-wannierisation`